-Starting May 2020, the ACLU of Kansas began filing clemency applications for early release on behalf of individuals incarcerated in the Kansas Department of Corrections’ overcrowded and ill-equipped facilities amidst the COVID-19 pandemic.
+Starting in May 2020, the ACLU of Kansas began filing clemency applications for early release on behalf of individuals incarcerated in the Kansas Department of Corrections’ overcrowded and ill-equipped facilities amidst the COVID-19 pandemic.
+The project evolved over the course of the year and shifted towards reimagining how governors use their executive authority to correct the ongoing injustices in our criminal legal system as broad reform can be so slow.

-Learn more about this process below, under Clemency: Explained
+Learn more about this process, under Clemency: Explained

-Find out how to file for clemency for yourself or a loved one and see examples below, under Filing for Clemency: A Toolkit.
+Find out how to file for clemency for yourself or a loved one and see examples, under Filing for Clemency: A Toolkit.

 If you have a loved one who is incarcerated and they would like to receive this toolkit, please have them write and request a clemency toolkit at: ACLU of Kansas; P.O.
 Box 917; Mission, KS 66201.